AryaDautpure/ETH/README.md

 Simple overview of use/purpose.

 ## Description
-Basic smmart contract on solidity
+Basic smart contract on solidity

 ## Getting Started